 The Crowsnest Historical Society was formed in 1973 by a group of concerned citizens who recognized the need to preserve the unique cultural history of the Crowsnest Pass which was quickly disappearing.
-The Crowsnest Historical Society is a recogized Not-for-Profit with Canada Revenue Agency, and has Society status under the Alberta Societies Act.
+Over the next decade those dedicated volunteers banded together to start the Museum, publish the

 Through its collection, the Crowsnest Historical Society and Crowsnest Museum & Archives protects, preserves, and portrays the cultural heritage of Crowsnest Pass and its people to ensure the knowledge of the past enriches the lives of present and future generations.

 The Crowsnest Museum & Archives is a Recognized Museum under the Alberta Museums Association.
 A Recognized Museum is an institution that has demonstrated its commitment to public trust and service by applying to, and attaining accreditation from, the Recognized Museum Program.
 The AMA designates Recognized Museums so that museum visitors and supporters can find, enjoy, and contribute to institutions where the visitor is the top priority.
 The Museum holds its Recognized Museum status in the highest regard, and strives to apply the best practices and methods everything we do.

 2021 Board of Directors:

 Pat Rypien (President)

 Crowsnest Historical Society Board with Honorary Member Recipients (absent Isabel Russell, Matthew Heisie)

 Chris (pictured on left) joined the Museum in 2011 returning to his home province after a stint on the east coast.
 Since coming to the Museum Chris has taken on the major task of being the Museum’s administrator along with focusing on exhibit creation, event coordination and fundraising.
 Highlighting some of his recent work is the Hillcrest Mine Disaster Centennial and the Alberta Provincial Police Barracks Project.